-District Deputy 38, is a member of the 4th Degree Assembly 3640, and participates regularly in Honor Guards at Brother Knight's funerals including past Supreme Knight Virgil Dechant.
-Kathy and Larry have four children and 10 grandchildren and enjoy visiting them in Nebraska, South Carolina, and Virginia.
-They also enjoy world travel including a recent pilgrimage to the Holy Land.
+Degree Assembly 3640, and participates regularly in the Honor Guard at Ordinations, Confirmations, First Communions, and funerals.
 When not traveling, Kathy and Larry are involved with numerous volunteer jobs including work at the Parish office, Schoenstatt Shrine, and Spirit Catholic Radio.
-Larry is an Acolyte and a Hospice volunteer.
-He also volunteers as a certified Medicare counselor.
+Larry also Acolytes at daily Mass and helps maintain the cemetery grounds.
 Larry is humbled to serve the Knights of Columbus at the state level.